MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ## Haskell's Implementation

+For use in code, Haskell uses `\` instead of $\lambda$.

 ### Currying and Evaluation

-++++++BKM ++++++

-As shown in the convention of left associativity (LINK TODO), multiple nested abstractions `\x(\y(\z.M))` mean the same as a multi-argument function `\xyz.M`.
+As shown in the convention of [left associativity](#leftass), multiple nested abstractions `\x(\y(\z.M))` mean the same as a multi-argument function `\xyz.M`.
 This is called currying, and is the standard way to deal with functions in functional programming.

-Haskell's reduction strategy for lambda expressions is left-to-right, or some may say outer-in, this has some advantages (and disadvantages) and is different than most imperative languages that work out the value of an argument before using it in a procedure.
-The technical term for left-to-right is *normal* reduction as opposed to the in-out being called *applicative* reduction.
+Haskell's reduction strategy for lambda expressions is normal and lazy as stated above, which is different than most imperative languages that work out the value of an argument before using it in a procedure.
 This has implications for syntax straight away: in the Haskell REPL,

 ```txt